safespring/web/content/blogg/2022-03-terraform-module.md

 }
 ```

-So first we created a module that use our `v2-compute-instance` as source and
+So first we created a module that use our `v2-compute-instance` as the source
-with the necessary variable defintiions for the values we intend to override the
+with the necessary variable definitions for the values we intend to override the
-defaults for, and the `i_count` parameter which define the count value for each.
+defaults for and the `i_count` parameter which defines the count value for each.

 Then we call our local module, that now supports an `i_count` parameter, and
 iterate over a map that has all the necessary default overrides for each set